The cost of an asset, including the cost to put it in

 number; e.g., S1.

-A scientific review group (SRG) is a peer review committee
+A peer review committee

 group of primarily non-government experts (peer reviewers), qualified by